The Vietnamese American Service Center

 Overall, this was a very rewarding, insightful and exciting venture, and the team was a huge delight to work with!
 They were truly passionate about the users, about what the VASC could offer to them, and about discovering the true potential of the VASC in general.
 They were eager to share their inside perspectives and were truly fascinating to have on a team.

 One big challenge that we had while working on the project was that since the VASC is brand new, they were also in a state of rapid growth and development.
-The success and demand that they had right off the bad was greater than anyone had predicted.
+The success and demand that they had right off the bat was greater than anyone had predicted.
 As a result, the staff assigned to work on the website project with us constantly had their plates full and we often would not know who was going to be able to meet with us during the scheduled times.
 This inconsistency definitely had an impact on the project's timing, even if it did remind us of how important the work was.